Profile-Driven Co-Pilot

 Three lenses on the same shift: time-to-resolve, what ships with each release, and how much throughput a squad gains in a sprint.
 These are directional averages from early-access teams — not a guarantee, not a marketing number.

-Directional · averaged across early-access teams in automotive embedded and regulated SaaS.
+Directional · averaged across early-access teams in embedded, aerospace, IoT, and regulated SaaS.
 Detailed pilot report available under NDA.

 Eight pillars that turn an LLM into a disciplined engineering teammate — not a chat window.

-Six backends: Gemini CLI (default, free OAuth), Claude CLI, Antigravity (agy), Anthropic SDK, OpenAI, and Ollama for air-gapped. agenIT picks per config — no vendor lock-in.
+Six backends: Gemini CLI (default, free OAuth), Claude CLI, Antigravity (agy), Anthropic SDK, OpenAI, and Ollama for air-gapped.
+Octobus picks per config — no vendor lock-in.

 Parallel helpers in phases — research (codebase-mapper, pattern-finder, dependency-grapher) → critique (security-reviewer, test-gap-scanner, complexity-grader) → synthesis.
 Workers on cheap models, planner on capable.

-Unified marketplace for MCP servers, Claude skills, and Gemini extensions.
+Unified marketplace for MCP servers, skills, profiles, and recipes — all developed by Agen-IT.
+Hardware bridges, safety scanners, ALM connectors, and code intelligence tools.
 Compose your toolchain without forking the CLI.

 Nine-phase SpecKit pipeline takes you from constitution to issues, with PMO standards enforcement and budget tracking built in.